eniehack/pleroma-docker/README.md

 Something that cofe.rocks uses is simple port-forwarding of the `server` container to the host's `127.0.0.1`.
 From there on, the natively installed nginx server acts as a proxy to the open internet.
 You can take a look at [this file](https://glitch.sh/hosted/pleroma/src/commit/4e88d93276f0bb2ef62d7f18477b156318924325/docker-compose.m4#L93) and [cofe's proxy config](https://glitch.sh/hosted/pleroma/src/commit/4e88d93276f0bb2ef62d7f18477b156318924325/proxy.xconf) if that setup sounds interesting.

-### Customization

-Add your customizations (and their folder structure) to `custom.d/`.<br>
-They will be copied into the right place when the container starts.<br>
-You can even replace/patch pleroma’s code with this, because the project is recompiled at startup if needed.

-In general: Prepending `custom.d/` to pleroma’s customization guides should work all the time.<br>
-Check them out in the official pleroma wiki.

-For example: A custom thumbnail now goes into `custom.d/` + `priv/static/instance/thumbnail.jpeg`.

-### Patches

-Works exactly like customization, but we have a neat little helper here.

-Use `./pleroma.sh mod [regex]` to mod any file that ships with pleroma, without having to type the complete path.

-### Configuration

-All the pleroma options that you usually put into your `*.secret.exs` now go into `config.exs`.

-`.env` stores config values that need to be known at orchestration/build time.<br>
-Documentation for the possible values is inside of that file.

 ### Attribution